johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 ## Where's my claims?

-There is a limitation around authorisation when having an Azure Function app as the linked backend to an Azure Static Web App.
+There is a limitation that affects authorization when you have a linked backend paired with an Azure Static Web App.
+Let's take the case of having an Azure Function App as the linked backend.
 Essentially the Azure Function app _does not_ receive the claims that the Static Web App receives.
-[There's an issue tracking this on GitHub](https://github.com/Azure/static-web-apps/issues/988), and from the sounds of others experiences, it sounds like a general problem with Static Web Apps, Azure AD and linked backends.
+[There's an issue tracking this on GitHub](https://github.com/Azure/static-web-apps/issues/988), and it seems that this is a general problem with Static Web Apps, Azure AD and linked backends.

-We have a Static Web App, with an associated C# Function App (using the [Bring Your Own Functions](../2022-10-14-bicep-static-web-apps-linked-backends/index.md) approach).
-Both the Static Web App and Function App are associated with the same Azure AD app registration.
+We have a Static Web App, with an associated C# Function App (using the [Bring Your Own Functions](../2022-10-14-bicep-static-web-apps-linked-backends/index.md) AKA "linked backend" approach).
+Both the Static Web App and Function App are associated with the same Azure AD App Registration.

-When we're authenticated with Azure AD and go to the auth endpoint: `/.auth/me` we see:
+When we're authenticated with Azure AD and go to the auth endpoint in our Static Web App: `/.auth/me` we see:

 ```json
 {